When you invest in your employees, they'll give you a more profitable business back.

 Establish Believable Company Values

 Clearly defined company values, backed by a company mission statement, can help employees find purpose in their work.
 Even better?
-Engage your employees in creating and iterating on your values.
+Engage your employees in creating and acting on your values.

 Offer Productive Feedback